Sitemap Generator

 Important:

-Customizations such as Catalog Segmentation, Gift Wrap, and Add-on Items can affect the Sitemap Generator output.
-Therefore, you should not use the Sitemap Generator for sites that use these customizations.
-Note that the legacy Sitemap Generator that crawls the links on your Commerce web stores has been renamed to Sitemap Crawler.
-The Sitemap Crawler can work for some Commerce web stores, but your customizations can affect its output.
-For enhanced performance and experience, you should use the new Sitemap Generator for your Commerce web stores.
+Customizations such as Catalog Segmentation, Gift Wrap, and Add-on Items can affect Sitemap Generator output.
+Therefore, you shouldn't use Sitemap Generator for sites with these customizations.
+Note that the legacy sitemap generator that crawls the links on your Commerce web stores has been renamed Sitemap Crawler.
+Sitemap Crawler works with some Commerce web stores, but customizations can affect its output.
+For better performance and experience, you should use the new Sitemap Generator for your Commerce web stores.

-Sitemap Generator creates an XML sitemap for your Commerce web store for Search Engine Optimization.
-By default, the Sitemap Generator includes your Homepage URL with URLs of all Commerce Categories, Subcategories, and Items published to your Commerce web store.
-In addition to this, by editing the Sitemap Generator settings, you can specify up to an additional 10,000 URLs to be included in the sitemap.
+Sitemap Generator creates an XML sitemap for your Commerce web store to help with Search Engine Optimization.
+By default, Sitemap Generator includes your Homepage URL with URLs of all Commerce Categories, Subcategories, and Items published to your Commerce web store.
+You can also edit Sitemap Generator settings to include up to 10,000 extra URLs in the sitemap.

 Note:

-Sitemap Generator creates your sitemap files and then automatically places them in the file cabinet.
-In your Domain Settings, the value specified for the HTML Hosting Root field determines the exact folder in which the sitemap files are placed.
-In most cases, it is the Live Hosting Files folder.
+Sitemap Generator creates your sitemap files and automatically places them in the file cabinet.
+In your Domain Settings, the value you set for the HTML Hosting Root field determines where your sitemap files are placed.
+In most cases, it's the Live Hosting Files folder.
 For more information, see Set Up Domains for Web Stores.

 In accordance with the Sitemap Protocol, the sitemap generation process generates one index file referencing one or more sitemap files for each set of 50,000 URLs.